noi-techpark/odh-docs/source/involved.rst

    -----

-   .. toggle:: As a |odh| Core Hacker I can...
+   .. toggle:: As a Open Data Hub Core Hacker I can...

       .. include:: /includes/corehacker.rst